TareqazizUday/Company-Competitor-Service-Analysis-and-SWOT-AI-Agent/README.md

-# Company Competitor Service Analysis and SWOT Agent
+# Company Competitor Service Analysis and SWOT AI Agent

 ## Overview
 This project is a multi-agent system designed to automate company research, competitor analysis, and SWOT analysis.
 It uses OpenAI's GPT-4 and a set of interconnected agents to extract, analyze, and present actionable insights from a company’s online presence.
 The application is built using Python, Streamlit, and CrewAI.